- Online productivity is oftentimes associated with multiple opened tabs and multitasking within your preferred browser.

 - We wrote a plethora of articles about browsers.
 You can find all the interesting articles in our Browsers page.

 - Nowadays, our interaction is based on the Internet so read more about this subject from our Web & Cloud Hub.

 Browsing the Internet can certainly be a lot of fun.
 If you couple that with the ability to do multiple tasks simultaneously, then you are on your way towards being productive.

 However, it is easy to end up have one-too-many tabs opened at once.
 In such cases, having a means of intuitively managing or closing those tabs could be great.

-Such would be the case with Google Chrome, as it is notoriously known for how much RAM it consumes.
+Such is the case with Google Chrome, as it is notoriously known for the large amount of RAM it consumes.

 The name of this extension says it all, as its main purpose is the management of more tabs that you could normally handle by yourself.